gw-ospo/curioss-patterns/informal-ospo-focus-groups-at-open-source-events.md

 # Pattern Category

-Below is a list of common categories of academic OSPO activities \- please choose which apply:

 - Building University OSS Community
-- OSS Advocacy & Policy
-- Sharing OSS Best Practices
+- Demonstrating value as an OSPO
 - Supporting OSS development

 # Context
+A university with diverse departments of varying levels of OSS expertise and needs.

+An OSPO has been established.

+# Forces
 Students, researchers and faculty do not know how or where to access information and support from the OSPO that they need.

 An event or conference has been organized by the OSPO.

 Colleagues or volunteers are available to facilitate and take notes at a session about the OSPO.

-# Forces
-A university with diverse departments of varying levels of OSS expertise and needs.

-An OSPO has been established.

 # Solution
 Dedicate a session specifically designed as an informal focus group.
 Some suggested actions include: